-- Go to Everything, which appears first, provides quick navigation to all possible destinations (types, symbols or files).
+- Go to Everything, which appears first, allows you to navigate to the following destinations: types, symbols or files.
 The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.
-As you type, the list is updated according to your input.

 This feature is context-independent, so you can invoke it within a file, in Solution Explorer or Object Browser, etc.

-- Start typing characters in the text field of the pop-up.
-As you type, the lookup list narrows down, suggesting items that match the entered substring.
+- Start typing characters in the text box.
+As you type, the list of items narrows down, suggesting names that match the entered substring.